 Michael’s joy is exploring his love for color and different forms.

-Patrick focuses on patterns and the repetition of elements probably due to his strong musical background.
-Glass is attractive to me as a scientist because when you work it logically, it is process-oriented.
+Patrick focuses on patterns and the repetition of elements, probably due to his strong musical background.
+Glass is attractive to me as a scientist because it is process-oriented when you work it logically.

-Once you become competent at the steps and how to make the primary forms, you can start to recombine them and make glass follow your lead.
-I look at boundaries as something to go beyond and try to mimic geological concepts, like a kid with a chemistry set and no instruction manual.
-I try to use everything, all my background, and knowledge while exploiting all the resources at hand.
+Once you become competent at the steps and make the primary forms, you can recombine them and make glass follow your lead.
+I look at boundaries to go beyond and try to mimic geological concepts, like a kid with a chemistry set and no instruction manual.
+I try to use everything, my background, and my knowledge while exploiting all the resources at hand.

 Without glass, how would we recognize ourselves?
 Its reflectivity allows us to see ourselves as we genuinely are.
 Or maybe not.

 Enriching lives through artistic self-expression.